 How and when can I apply for admission to Breakwater?

 Breakwater welcomes families who value education and childhood equally.
 The application process typically begins mid-October and continues throughout the spring.
 Applications for our first round of admissions are due by February 15.
 After this date, we continue to accept applications on a rolling basis.
-To learn more about our admissions process, visit Applying to Breakwater.
-To find out if a spot is available for the current school year, contact Moriah Perry, Admissions and Financial Aid, at firstname.lastname@example.org or 207-772-4295, x243.
+To learn more about our admissions process, visit Apply to Breakwater.
+To find out if a spot is available for the current school year, contact Moriah Perry, Director of Enrollment and Advancement, at firstname.lastname@example.org or 207-772-4295, x243.

 Is financial aid available?

 Financial aid is available for families who qualify.
 Approximately 40% of Breakwater families receive financial assistance from the School.
 At Breakwater, we value diversity and equity, and financial aid enables us to create a learning environment in which all members respect and learn from one another’s differences.
 Click here to learn more about applying for financial aid at Breakwater.